RonV42/SmartHQ-Hubitat/README.md

 # SmartHQ-Hubitat
-A Python bridge and Hubitat drivers for integrating GE SmartHQ appliances into Hubitat Elevation via the SmartHQ cloud API.

-# SmartHQ-Hubitat

 A Python bridge and Hubitat Elevation drivers for integrating GE SmartHQ appliances into Hubitat Elevation via the SmartHQ cloud API.